 - certificate of competence in vaccinations or cervical screening, if you are performing those duties.

 - College of Primary Health Care Nurses website - primary health care nursing

 - good at communicating

 - skilled at problem solving

-- able to work well under pressure and remain calm in emergencies
+- able to work well under pressure and stay calm in emergencies

-- able to show compassion, and relate to people from various cultures and backgrounds
+- able to relate to people from a range of cultures and backgrounds.

 Useful experience for registered nurses includes:

-- work with young children, families, the elderly or people with disabilities
+- work with children, families, the elderly or people with disabilities

 - community support work